Justin Bieber Marries Hailey Baldwin & More Stars' Courthouse Weddings

 Rodin Banica/WWD/REX/Shutterstock

-Justin Bieber and Hailey Baldwin just tied the knot.
+Justin Bieber and Hailey Baldwin may have just tied the knot.

 An insider confirmed their newlywed status to E!
 News on Friday.
 According to the source, the 24-year-old singer and 21-year-old model exchanged vows on Thursday during a courthouse ceremony in New York.
 A courthouse source said the two arrived around 4:00 p.m. that day.

 "They didn't tell anyone they were doing it," a source told E!
 News.
 "They are doing a separate ceremony out of the country with a few family members soon as well."
+(Baldwin responded to the news via Twitter, saying she's yet to officially walk down the aisle.)

 The wedding took place just a few months after Bieber popped the question.
 The "Sorry" singer proposed with a shiny sparkler during their trip to Baker's Bay in the Bahamas July.